1945 (2022 film)

 1945 is a 2022 Indian war drama film directed by Sathyasiva and produced by S. N. Rajarajan of K Production.
-It was simultaneously shot in Tamil and Telugu languages under the same title.
+It was simultaneously shot in Telugu and Tamil languages under the same title.
 The film stars Rana Daggubati, Regina Cassandra, Sathyaraj and Nassar.
-The film began its production in 2016 but was left unfinished since 2019 due to differences between the producer and the lead actor.
+The music was composed by Yuvan Shankar Raja with cinematography by Sathya Ponmar and editing by Gopi Krishna.
+The film began its production in 2016 but was left unfinished due to differences between the producer and the lead actor before the film was eventually released in 2022.

 The Telugu version of the film was released theatrically on 7 January 2022.
 The Tamil version premiered via a streaming platform on 4 July 2022.